-- 40. The firm must not copy the business risk assessments prepared by another business, or use 'off-the-shelf' assessments which pre-identify suggested ML and FT risks without the firm ensuring the assessments have been tailored to its business and the specific risks that it faces. - 41.
+- 39. The business risk assessments should contain references as to how the firm manages or mitigates the risks which it has identified and the policies, procedures and controls which have been established in this regard. - 40.
+Industry sectors will have inherent and/or generic risk factors and these should be referenced in the firm's business risk assessments.
+Business risk assessments are likely to be deficient if the risks to the firm's sector identified in the NRA are not considered or if the irrelevance of those risks to its business is not explained in the assessments.
+Additionally, the firm will also have risk factors particular to its own business which should be analysed in the business risk assessments. - 41.
+The firm must not copy the business risk assessments prepared by another business, or use 'off-the-shelf' assessments which pre-identify suggested ML and FT risks without the firm ensuring the assessments have been tailored to its business and the specific risks that it faces. - 42.
 Such an approach in adopting an 'off-the-shelf' assessment can lead to the firm failing to accurately identify the ML and FT risks specific to its business.
-This in turn can lead to inadequate or inappropriate policies, procedures and controls that are either ill-suited to the firm or fail to appropriately mitigate the firm's risks. - 42.
-In addition to the above, the business risk assessments should not: - (a) be a 'cut and paste' version of the relevant sections of the Handbook.
+This in turn can lead to inadequate or inappropriate policies, procedures and controls that are either ill-suited to the firm or fail to appropriately mitigate the firm's risks. - 43.
+In addition to the above, the business risk assessments should not: - (a) be a 'cut and paste' version of the relevant sections of the Handbook and/or the NRA.
 This does not demonstrate that the board has given serious consideration to the vulnerabilities specific to the products, services and customers of the firm; - (b) be generic assessments which have simply been populated with general information.
 Again, this does not demonstrate that the board has given serious consideration to the vulnerabilities particular to its business; - (c) contain unsubstantiated, highly generalised references to the risks faced by the firm, for example, a reference to all business being low risk or statements such as 'there is a risk that our products could be used to finance terrorism'.
-Such statements would not be acceptable unless they are backed-up with specific information evidencing how this assessment had been made; or - (d) focus upon isolated risk factors, for example, concentrating solely upon a geographic location. - 43.
+Such statements would not be acceptable unless they are backed-up with specific information evidencing how this assessment had been made; - (d) copy statements about a sector's risks from the NRA without substantiating why those risks are relevant (or not relevant) to the firm; or - (e) focus upon isolated risk factors, for example, concentrating solely upon a geographic location. - 44.
 There may be occasions where threats span a number of risk categories, for example, there may be operational risks associated with a piece of customer-facing technology in addition to ML and FT or other financial crime risks.
 Where the firm wishes to combine its ML and FT business risk assessments with assessments of other risks, such as conduct risk or credit risk, the firm should ensure that the assessments of ML and FT risk are clearly identified.